 Audi’s MMI infotainment system is marginally less intuitive to use than BMW’s iDrive but the A3 is the only car in our trio to feature both Android Auto and Apple CarPlay integration.
 An added bonus is Audi’s excellent Virtual Cockpit – a system that replaces old-school analogue dials with a hi-resolution digital display.

 The BMW feels the sportiest of the three from the driver’s seat.
-The dashboard is angled slightly towards the driver and the seating position is suitably low and snug.
-Unfortunately, against more modern rivals, the 1 Series feels a little dated and is further let down by a number of cheap-feeling scratchy plastic parts.
+The 1 Series dashboard is angled slightly towards the driver and the seating position is suitably low and snug.
+Unfortunately, against more modern rivals, it feels a little dated and is further let down by a number of cheap-feeling scratchy plastic parts.

 Audi A3 vs BMW 1 Series vs Mercedes A-Class practicality